Ast3risk-ops/guides/docs/games/pc/tf2/demos.md

 Raw encoding tends to be much faster then reencoding movies into MP4, but rendered raw files tend to take up to 15GBs of free space.

 1. Select the take of the replay you want to render.
+You cannot render the whole film (the original).

 2. Click **Save to movie...**